-5.1.4 ERI Home.xml
+5.1.5 ERI Home.xml

-A HPXML file is written for each of the homes simulated (e.g., ERIRatedHome.xml for the Rated home, ERIReferenceHome.xml for the Reference home, etc.).
+A HPXML file is written for each of the homes simulated (e.g., ERIReferenceHome.xml for the Reference home).
 The file reflects the configuration of the home after applying the ERI 301 ruleset.

 See the example ERIRatedHome.xml.